ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

       :samp:`{\{cause_name\}}` is replaced with a unique descriptive name or abbreviation for your cause.

    #.
-Delete this document's title, above:
+Delete this document's title above:

       .. code:: reStructuredText